 How governance is organised at Crofty MAT

 The Trust’s three tiers of governance all work together to meet the overall responsibilities – but each tier has a different focus.
 All three tiers are volunteers but their work is supported by paid governance professionals and other Trust employees.

 The Board of Trustees is the main decision-making body and is ultimately responsible in law for the management and operation of the whole Trust.
 Their main focus is ‘the big picture’ – the Trust as a whole.

 They hold the CEO accountable for the performance of all aspects of the Trust and its employees – in particular the outcomes and wellbeing of every child attending a Trust school.
 They do this by regularly receiving reports from the Director of Education, reviewing plans and progress, and asking questions.

-Budgets are monitored at half-termly Board meetings and by the Lead Trustee.
+Budgets are monitored at half-termly Board meetings and by the FAR committee.

 Local Governance Committees (LGCs)

 The second tier of governance is at school level – where each school has its own LGC.
 These are a committee of the Board of Trustees and their focus is on a single school and its various ‘stakeholders’ – pupils, parents and staff.

 Their main responsibilities are: